Dementia Australia Climb of Kilimanjaro

 Taking part is simple;

-1. Book now by contacting the Dementia Australia office by email where Emma will help: Emma.Jackson-South@dementia.org.au.
+2. Book your spot by contacting Emma at the Dementia Australia office: Emma.Jackson-South@dementia.org.au.
 Emma will give you full details and please note that all payments for this trip are done through Dementia Australia and Adventure Alternative is the trip provider.

-3. Book your flight - Emma can make recommendations on times/dates and suggested prices
+4. Book your flight - Emma can make recommendations on times/dates (those shown above are arrival into and departure from Tanzania) and suggested prices

 Right now there are more than 321,000 Australians living with dementia, with this number set to rise to more than 1 million by 2050.
 The number of people under 65 being diagnosed with younger onset dementia is also growing at an alarming rate.
 This places a huge financial burden on the community and government, as the population ages and more and more people are being diagnosed.
 That’s why our work – and your support – is so important.
 Help us today by signing up to this bucket list challenge.